daleao/sdv/WalkOfLife/README.md

 - Compatible with [Capstone Professions](https://www.nexusmods.com/stardewvalley/mods/7636).
 - Limited compatibility with [All Professions](https://www.nexusmods.com/stardewvalley/mods/174).
 (Profession perks will not be applied immediately, but the following morning.)
 - Limited compatibility with [Skill Prestige](https://www.nexusmods.com/stardewvalley/mods/569#).
 (Same as above.
 The Prestige menu also won't reflect modded profession names or descriptions.)
-- Compatible with any mod that adds SpaceCore custom skills (i.e. [Love Of Cooking](https://www.nexusmods.com/stardewvalley/mods/6830)).
+- Compatible with any mod that adds SpaceCore custom skills (e.g. [Love Of Cooking](https://www.nexusmods.com/stardewvalley/mods/6830)).

 - Not compatible with mods that change vanilla skills.
 - Not compatible with [Quality Artisan Products](https://www.moddrop.com/stardew-valley/mods/707502-quality-artisan-products) and [Quality Artisan Products for Artisan Valley](https://www.moddrop.com/stardew-valley/mods/726947-quality-artisan-products-for-artisan-valley).
 (Makes Artisan profession redundant.
-Other features of QAP are also integrated (i.e. mead cares about honey type and large milk/eggs gives double output when processed), essentially replacing that mod entirely.
+Other features of QAP are already integrated (i.e. mead cares about honey type and large milk/eggs gives double output when processed), essentially replacing that mod entirely.
 This mod's implementation also does **not** require the Producer Framework Mod.)
 - Not compatible with [Crab Pot Loot Has Quality And Bait Effects](https://www.nexusmods.com/stardewvalley/mods/7767).
 (Makes Trapper and Luremaster professions redundant.)
 - Not compatible with [Forage Fantasy](https://www.nexusmods.com/stardewvalley/mods/7554).
 (May cause bad interactions with Foraging professions.)